MHromiak/Shell_scripts/README.md

 ### MS - Mouse Switch (Primary Buttons Swapping)
 Whenever I plug my usb mouse dongle into my computer running ubuntu 20.04, my mouse settings reset to right-handed.
 Being left-handed, I wanted to automatically change this.
-I couldn't figure out visudo and the usr/udev/rules.d rules settings, however, by simply replacing $DEVICE_NAME with the name of your mouse usb (found via xinput -list), you can also easily change your primary button by running:
+I couldn't figure out visudo and the usr/udev/rules.d rules settings; however, by simply replacing $DEVICE_NAME with the name of your mouse usb (found via xinput -list), you can also easily change your primary button by running:

 `$ ms`

 It's just that easy.
 No need to source the script, either.
-Just add to ~/bin and go.
+Just add to ~/bin after placing your device in and go.

+<br></br>
+<br></br>

+### Upper - System Compliments A La Mode
+Upper is a script to provide the user with compliments provided in the associated `compliments.txt` file in the same /bin directory.
+Usage is simple:

+`$ upper`

+Calling upper will both echo the compliment to stdout and generate a system notification via `zenity`.
+Add more compliments as wanted to `compliments.txt`, and reset `n` to 1 at minimum.